 1. In every congregation assembling in Christ's name to profess faith in him, the one and the whole Christ is present through his Spirit.
 For this reason, the congregation is not a part of the church, but rather is the whole church.
-Along with many other Puritans and Congregationalists of his age, 114 John Smyth correctly concluded from this that "every true visible Church is of equal power with all other visible Churches."
-115 Since the church exists historically only in locally assembled congregations, it also follows that an alliance of different churches (a denomination or regional church), indeed, even a council of all existing churches, is not only not a church, but also can have no "power" over local churches.
+Along with many other Puritans and Congregationalists of his age,114 John Smyth correctly concluded from this that "every true visible Church is of equal power with all other visible Churches."115 Since the church exists historically only in locally assembled congregations, it also follows that an alliance of different churches (a denomination or regional church), indeed, even a council of all existing churches, is not only not a church, but also can have no "power" over local churches.
 To be a church, a local church need not be subordinate to anyone (though subordination as such does not, of course, invalidate its ecclesiality).
-In this sense, every local church is
+In this sense, every local church is indeed independent or "self-complete."116 It stands on its own spiritual feet because the whole Christ is present in it through the Spirit.117

 112. See Hofius, "Herrenmahl," 206.

 113. See Cyprian, De imitate xii.

 114. See in this regard Brachlow, Communion, 203-29.

+115. Smyth, Works, 267.